 October 18th, 2012

-SEEING BICYCLESOptimize Mobility, Strengthen the Economy, Zero Fatalities, by Catherine Higgins.
+SEEING BICYCLESOptimize Mobility, Zero Crashes, Injuries and Fatalities, by Catherine Higgins.

 UDOT’s first radar activated signal for cyclists is providing safer access to Mountain View Corridor.